 Checking your patient's immunisation history

-Visit the Health Professional Online Services (HPOS) of the AIR website to check your patient’s immunisation history before you vaccinate.
+Visit the Health Professional Online Services (HPOS) page of the AIR website to check your patient’s immunisation history before you vaccinate.

 Identifying people who are overdue for their vaccines

 AIR reports that can help you identify children who are overdue for immunisation include: